MORE EGJ FUN FACTS & PHOTOS

 I loved being raised around animals but my favorites were a boarder collie named Cheyenne and a cat named Smoke.

 When I was 9, I read a book about seeing-eye dogs and spent 6 months training Cheyenne to be a guide dog for the blind.
-To test my test my training skills AND Cheyenne's seeing-eye dog skills, I used to blindfold myself and trot all over the city using Cheyenne as my guide and I survived to tell the tale.
+To test my training skills AND Cheyenne's seeing-eye dog skills, I used to blindfold myself and trot all over the city using Cheyenne as my guide and I survived to tell the tale.
 I trusted him completely and he never failed to steer me clear of danger.

-➸ ➸ ➸ ➸ ➸ ➸
+➸ ➸ ➸ ➸ ➸ ➸ ➸